nvim-neorocks/nvim-best-practices/README.md

 }
 ```

-...leaving the unset fields as their default.
+Leaving the unset fields as their default.
 However, if they have lua-language-server configured to pick up your plugin
 (for example, using [neodev.nvim](https://github.com/folke/neodev.nvim)),
 it will show them a warning like this: